ccancellieri/ckanext-terriajs/README.rst

 |

-The dynamic approach to the configurations (jinja2 template) allows you to create views which are always in synch with the changes made over the metadata and the resource to show.
+The terriajs view plugin can link existing views and group them into virtual (lazy loaded) groups of configurations.

-The terriajs view plugin infact allows you to dinamically link existing images and group them into virtual (lazy loaded) groups of configurations.
+It also allows you to use jinja2 template to fill in informations into terriajs views cherry picking the title, description and more directly from the dataset or the target resource.

-It also allows you to use jinja2 template to fill in informations into the views cherry picking the title, description and more directly from the dataset or the target resource.
+The dynamic approach (lazy-load + jinja2) allows you to create views which are always in synch with the changes made over the metadata and the resource to show.

 The plugin is also able to automatically create a configurable sets ove views (you define what you want to have automatically and how).

-Without any configuration it is shipping wms, mvt, csv automatic view creation out of the box.
+Out of the box it is already capable to automatically create views over wms, mvt, csv formats.

 Validation